davetron5000/faas-is-a-what-now/markdown/only_functions.md

 }
 !END EDIT_FILE

-And, restarting the server and trying it out, we can see that we're now applying the latest and greatest Big Data Analysis techniques on the newly-added email.
+And, restarting the server and trying it out, we can see that all our existing code still runs, but we're now also applying the latest and greatest Big Data Analysis techniques on the newly-added email.

 !SHBG{pause=2} node js/server.js